gitcomit8/gitcomit8/README.md

 - 👋 Hi, I’m @gitcomit8
 - 👀 I’m interested in Web Apps, Android, cybersecurity and Linux
 - 🌱 I’m currently learning C++
-- 📫 Contact me via mail ayaanmirzabaig@outlook.com OR DM me on IG @ayaan_mirza._
+- 📫 Contact me via mail ayaanmirzabaig@outlook.com OR DM me on Reddit u/naturally_hot

 <!---
 gitcomit8/gitcomit8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.